 Shopify is a dedicated website builder for ecommerce.
 It already hosts over a million online stores and businesses of all types and kinds and has contributed to over $319 billion from online sales on a global level.

 A website builder helps users without technical skills develop their own websites and run them for a specific amount of money per month.

 On the other hand, WordPress is quite different.
 WordPress is available in two variants – WordPress org and WordPress.com.

 While WordPress.com is a blogging platform, which is similar to a website builder but designed specifically for bloggers, WordPress org is a website builder with self-hosted software that is technically advanced and can be used to develop any type of website, ecommerce sites included.

 WordPress.org is a content management system and platform on which nearly one-third of all global websites are built.
 So, just about any site, you are looking at could be a WordPress site.

 Shopify is among the most popular ecommerce platforms and hosts about 1 million online stores and businesses.

 Both WordPress and Shopify are leaders in the web building world.

-While Shopify is designed for people who are not particularly tech-savvy and comes with the tools and features needed for the development and for running an online store, WordPress doesn’t have a specific ecommerce setup.
+While Shopify is designed for people who are not particularly tech-savvy and comes with the tools and features needed to develop and run an online store, WordPress doesn’t have a specific eCommerce setup.
 It does have some excellent plugins like WooCommerce, which you can use to create your online store.

-Shopify is pretty easy to set up and use, so you can create and get your online store running quickly.
+Shopify is pretty easy to set up and use, so you can quickly create and get your online store running.
 WordPress requires more advanced technical skills and time.
-You will need to find a reliable hosting service like Bluehost, then install the themes and the plugins you need, and then start working on customizing and tweaking your online store.
+You will need to find a reliable hosting service like Bluehost, install the themes and plugins you need, and then start customizing and tweaking your online store.